 The credit broker will then use their knowledge of the small loan market to match you with the most appropriate lenders.
 At this stage, lenders might request additional information to help them make a proper judgement.

-Although small loans can’t be guaranteed, there is a very high acceptance rate which is increased further when you apply through a credit broker.
-Your credit broker will not submit an application form with errors and neither will they apply to a lender who is unlikely to approve your application.
+Although small loans can’t be guaranteed, there is a very high acceptance rate that increases further when you apply through a credit broker.
+This is because your credit broker will not submit an application form with errors, and neither will they apply to a lender who is unlikely to approve your application.

-At this stage, the credit broker’s role comes to an end and you will deal directly with the lender.
-You should make sure you know how your lender can be contacted, and how your account can be managed.
+The credit broker’s role comes to an end at this stage, and you will deal directly with the lender.
+You should make sure you know how your lender can be contacted and how your account can be managed.
 Do they have an app or other online account facility?

 An authorised credit broker can not only help improve your chances of your loan being successful, but they can also help you secure a better deal than you would otherwise have been offered.
-Many lenders are difficult to find, and some prefer to operate through credit brokers who take care of some of the initial screening for them.
+Many lenders are difficult to find, and some prefer to operate through credit brokers who take care of some initial screening.
 These lenders often have more competitive deals available than the big names.

-By using a credit broker you could apply for a loan with a variety of lenders through one simple application.
-It saves you time as you don’t have to search through lenders trying to find the right one for you.
-The lenders who the credit broker chooses to send your application to will be tailored to meet your requirements, meaning there’s an increased likelihood of your application being successful.
+Using a credit broker, you could apply for a loan with a variety of lenders through one simple application.
+It saves you time as you don’t have to search through lenders to find the right one for you.
+In addition, the lenders who the credit broker chooses to send your application to will be tailored to meet your requirements, meaning there’s an increased likelihood of your application being successful.

-If you decide to apply for a loan through a credit broker there will be less of a footprint on your credit report.
-If you opt instead to apply directly to a lender, there’s a chance your application will not be accepted, this will be entered on your credit report and you’ll have to begin the application process all over again.
+If you decide to apply for a loan through a credit broker, there will be less of a footprint on your credit report.
+However, if you opt instead to apply directly to a lender, there’s a chance your application will not be accepted, this will be entered on your credit report, and you’ll have to begin the application process all over again.

-As an authorised credit broker we’ve successfully matched countless borrowers with lenders, finding them the most competitive deals and helping them get their finances back in track.
-If you’ve decided that a small loan is the best solution to your current financial emergency or sudden shortfall then we can help secure the funds you need.
+As an authorised credit broker, we’ve successfully matched countless borrowers with lenders, finding them the most competitive deals and helping them get their finances back on track.
+So if you’ve decided that a small loan is the best solution to your current financial emergency or sudden shortfall, then we can help secure the funds you need.